 • Where a formal court order has been issued.

 • Where a serious crime has been committed or a terrorist incident.

-We have appointed a senior person, our Medical Director, as our Caldicott Guardian.
+We have appointed a senior person, our Chief Medical Officer, as our Caldicott Guardian.
 The Caldicott Guardian is responsible for protecting the confidentiality of patients and enabling appropriate and lawful information sharing.